Trump-Supporting Singer Accuses Corey Lewandowski of Slapping Her Butt

 Villa says that at some point after the incident, which was described to Politico by Villa’s friend and another eyewitness, she told Lewandowski that she could report him for sexual misconduct.
 He reportedly responded, “Go ahead, I work in the private sector.”

-This isn’t the first time Lewandowski has faced a sexual misconduct accusation.
+This isn’t the first time Lewandowski has faced such an accusation.
 In March 2016, Breitbart reporter Michelle Fields accused him of violently grabbing her arm at a campaign event, and Lewandowski was charged with simple battery (the charge was later dropped).

 In response to the allegation, Lewandowski called Fields “totally delusional” and said he had never met her — a claim that Fields mocked Friday evening when she, too, tweeted a link to the Politico story about Villa’s accusation.